CaptainMcCrank/H2Scraper/Readme.md

 ## Project title
 Google fails us on the regular.
-It's time to start scraping valuable content and keeping local repositories of useful information. **what** the project is about.
+It's time to start scraping valuable content and keeping local repositories of useful information.

 ## Motivation
 I was writing a doc comparing stateful and stateless firewall capabilities.    **Scraping** a structured page where they had various DoS attacks enumerated in H2 headers was a better use of my time than copy paste.